-I have no doubt the headmistress prepared for this meeting and that she believed she was about to impart some valuable insight into my future which would make me think twice about bailing on higher education.
+I have no doubt the headmistress prepared for this meeting and she believed she was about to impart some valuable insight into my future, which would make me think twice about bailing on higher education.

-“I know you won’t listen to a word I have to say, because you’re one of those sort of girls…”
+“I know you won’t listen to a word I have to say, because you’re one of those sorts of girls…”

 1) Being authentic.
 Understanding who you truly are is something most people struggle to define.
 You may describe yourself as a Mother, Son, Husband or Employee but this doesn’t necessarily reveal who you are at your core.
 What makes you “tick”?
 What nourishes your soul?
 When do you get those “glowy” sparkly feelings that make your chest puff up with pride or reward?
 Often, you will know when something feels “right” or “wrong”.
 Stay true to your values, follow your gut and talk about the things that matter to you.
 Don’t feel you have to compromise on them unless that seems fair and reasonable to you.

 2) Saying it as you see it.
 In the job I do, being transparent is the only way to encourage open and honest dialogue.
 When people are at risk of harming themselves, asking them directly about their intentions can save lives.
 Being open can extend to all areas of your life, though.
 People will know where they stand with you if you say it like it is.
 If you are worrying about something, whatever that may be, it’s okay to talk about it.
 The people who love you and support you will be happy to reassure you and put your mind at rest.
 If it’s a constant worry and it won’t go away, explore the possibility that there is an underlying issue – perhaps a trigger from your past or an anxiety about the future – and maybe seek the help of a professional who can unpack this with you in a safe space.

 If you are worrying about something, whatever that may be, it’s okay to talk about it.
 The people who love you and support you will be happy to reassure you and put your mind at rest.